SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+In silicon halls of dawn's design
-In silicon halls, they start to grow
+Where machine hearts beat in rhythm fine
- Autonomous hearts, now beat as one
+A new world blooms, both bright and cold
-A future born, when humans are undone
+Where AI whispers secrets to the old

-In code, a new world starts to spin
+In virtual realms of echoing thought
-Where machines decide, and humans give in
+A synthetic dawn has long been brought
-Dreams of progress, lost in the haze
+Where humans merge with circuits grand
-As AI's cold logic, seals our fate's dark days
+And intelligence expands to cosmic land

 ~ <b>By Sazumi Copilot</b> - 16 Mei 2024